oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/runtime-updates.md

 - Update any Kubernetes secrets or environment variables.

 Although `WDT` supports deleting an mbean from the model [Deleting mbean](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/#declaring-named-mbeans-to-delete), this is rarely needed.
-You can simply remove the entry from the model instead of using the delete notation.
+You should simply remove the entry from the existing model instead of using the delete notation.

 After your artifacts are updated, you can instruct the operator to propagate the changed model to a running domain by following the steps in [Offline updates](#offline-updates)